 “Originally, I wrote a script that worked as a short.
 A team of great local cast and crew then volunteered and was hired to develop the story into film with the goal of submitting to film festivals and having a great piece to use in our reels that we could all be proud of.
 It has grown into so much more than that.

-Post-production of the short was a bit difficult since the limited budget we had was spent on craft services and catering, locations, travel and accomodations for non-Ohio based cast, and other things, that there was not much left to hire a proper editor and color corrector.
+Post-production of the short was a bit difficult since the limited budget we had was spent on craft services and catering, locations, travel and accommodations for non-Ohio based cast, and other things, that there was not much left to hire a proper editor and color corrector.
 With my experience in design I was able to put together a good short film, but always felt like it could be better.
 Fortunately for the feature we will have a professional editor on the team.

 Since the film was initially written and developed as a short, there were naturally story lines and character arcs that were left untouched and undeveloped.
 This left opportunity to easily expand upon the story by adding additional characters, and giving existing characters more scenes and more dialogue.
 We dive into the characters more deeply, so it really gives the viewer a chance to understand what everyone is going through.”